wangmingco/wangmingco.github.io/source/_posts/Java/jol/JOL_23_Roots.md

 本篇文章基于[V0.16 JOLSample_23_Roots](https://github.com/openjdk/jol/blob/0.16/jol-samples/src/main/java/org/openjdk/jol/samples/JOLSample_23_Roots.java)

-/*
-     * The example how VM traverses the root sets.
-     *
+本例演示了VM如何遍历根集.

-     * During the GC, object reachability graph should be traversed
-     * starting from somewhere.
-The root set is the set of intrinsically
-     * reachable objects.
-Static fields are the part of root set, local
-     * variables are the part of root set as well.
+ During the GC, object reachability graph should be traversed starting from somewhere.
+The root set is the set of intrinsically reachable objects.
+Static fields are the part of root set, local variables are the part of root set as well.

-     *
-     * In this example, we build the "ring" of objects, and reference
-     * only the single link from that ring from the local variable.
+ In this example, we build the "ring" of objects, and reference only the single link from that ring from the local variable.
-     * This will have the effect of having the different parts of ring
-     * in the root set, which will, in the end, change the ring layout
+ This will have the effect of having the different parts of ring in the root set, which will, in the end, change the ring layout in memory.
-     * in memory.
-     *
-     * Run with test with smaller heap (about 1 GB) for best results.
-     */

 ```java
 public class JOLSample_23_Roots {